DanShappir/Seq/README.md

 ```
 The generator returned by *Sequences.numbers* can also receive an initial value and a step value.
 If specified, these values override any initial values provided to *Sequences.numbers* itself.

-### Filters
+### Sequences.toFilter(value)
 Several of the API methods accept a filter argument.
-Often this will be a regular function (not a generator), in which case a second argument can specify the *this* value for that function.
-In this scenario, the specified filter works much the same way as callbacks provided to array iteration methods.
+Often this will be a regular function (not a generator), in which case  the specified filter works much the same way as callbacks provided to array iteration methods.
 ```javascript
 Sequences.numbers().head(10).filter((v) => v % 2).forEach((v) => console.log(v));
 ```
-If a specified filter argument is not a function, or is a generator function, a filter function will be automatically synthesized from it, using the following process:
+In addition, filters that are not functions are also supporting, using the *Sequences.toFilter* helper function.
+This function is used to synthesize filters from additional types, using the following process:

+1. If the argument is a regular function (not a generator) then use it as described above
-1. Use *Sequences.toGenerator* to transform the the argument into a generator
+2. Otherwise use *Sequences.toGenerator* to create a generator from the argument
-2. Synthesize a function taking a single argument
-3. That function searches for the given argument value in the sequence generated from the generator created in step #1
-4. If value is found return *true*, otherwise return *false*
-5. Use the Synthesized function as the filter function (ignoring a *this* value, if specified)
+3. The create a filter function using that tries to match its argument to all the generated values

 For example:
 ```javascript